 When it comes to paying nanny taxes, there are some easy, legitimate strategies you can start using right now to lower your taxes and maybe even make your nanny happier!

-Before we get into my top 5 nanny tax tips, let's answer a couple of common questions.
+Before we get into my top 5 ways to save on nanny taxes, let's answer a couple of common questions.
 If you're new to nanny taxes, check out our comprehensive post for an introduction.

 Are nanny taxes deductible?

-The simple answer is no. While there are some great tax credits you can claim - which we'll get into below - you cannot directly write off your nanny's wages on your taxes.
+The frustrating answer is "not really."
+While there are some great tax credits you can claim - which we'll get into below - you cannot directly write off your nanny's wages on your taxes.

 Can I hire my nanny through my business and deduct the wages?